AllStarLink/ASL3-Manual/docs/user-guide/pi-detailed.md

     ![Step 19](img/step-19.png){width="400"}

-20. Open a web browser and navigate to `https://nodeNNNNN.local`.
+20. Open the browser on your computer and navigate to `https://nodeNNNNN.local`.
 In this example the name was `node63001` then one would enter `https://node63001.local`.
+Your Pi and your computer must be on the same LAN for this to work.
+Use the IP address rather than the hostname if the Pi is on a remote network or the hostname is unreachable.
 Depending on your network and browser, one may have to enter the name several times until the page displayed.
 The first connection will report a message that "Your connection isn't private".
 For the Pi appliance, this is acceptable.
 Click on **Advanced** and then